-Per Appendix H of the permit, for town-owned properties, Halifax will manage grass clippings and leaf litter, prohibit blowing organic waste material onto impervious surfaces, and establish requirements for use of slow release fertilizers and reducing fertilizer use in watersheds of waterbodies impaired for nutrients, West Monponsett Pond for Phosphorous and tributaries to the Taunton River for Nitrogen.
+Per Appendix H of the permit, for town-owned properties, Halifax will manage grass clippings and leaf litter, prohibit blowing organic waste material onto impervious surfaces, and establish requirements for use of slow release fertilizers and reducing fertilizer use in watersheds of waterbodies impaired for nutrients, West Monponsett Pond for Phosphorous and the Taunton River (tributary to Mount Hope Bay) for Nitrogen.
 These procedures are included in the O&M procedures listed under BMP 6.01, 6.02, 6.03, 6.04, 6.05, and 6.06 above.